 If your modal window is taller or wider than the user’s screen, they’ll have to scroll to see all of it.
-This makes it painful for users.
-It would also cover up most of the main window, making users think that they have left the main window and are looking at a new page.
-Make your modal windows small, so that it doesn’t cover up the main window and users don’t have to scroll.
+This makes it especially frustrating for mobile users.
+Make your modal windows the right size for the user’s screen, so that they don’t have to scroll.

-Use when users need to view and interact with main window content.
+Use when users need to refer to main window information

-When users need to view and interact with content in the main window, a modal window will not work.
-A modeless window is the right control to use in this situation because it uses a tiny part of the screen and allows users to continue working in the main window when it opens.
-Users can interact with the modeless window and main window at the same time.
+When users need to compare or refer to information in the main window, a modal window will not work.
+A modeless window what you should use in this situation because it takes up a small part of the screen and allows users to view and work in the main window when it opens.
+Users can interact with both the modeless and modal window at the same time.

 Modeless windows should take up a very small amount of space on the main window.
-Make your modeless window as thin and understated as possible, so that users can still interact with the main window easily.
-The main window should always be the user’s main focus when a modeless window opens.
+Make your modeless window as small and understated as possible, so that users can still interact with the main window.
+The main window is always the primary focus of the user’s task.

 A modeless window should display until the user has closed it.
-Attaching it to the top, bottom or side edge of the main window keeps it away from the main window content, but still visible for users to see.
-Users can scroll up or down and interact with the modeless window when they need to.
+Attaching it to the side edge of the main window keeps it visible to users.
+They can scroll and still interact with the modeless window when they need to.